MingxiaGuo/English/docs/EF/General-English/1-2_Office-and-school.md

 ## 1-2 Office and school

+1-2 Office and school

-1-2-1.
+* 1-2-1.
 Talking about your class

-1-2-2.
+* 1-2-2.
 Welcoming a new employee

-1-2-3.
+* 1-2-3.
 Giving personal information

-1-2-4.
+* 1-2-4.
 Describing your office

 -----

 ### 1-2-1.
 Talking about your class

-```
+#### a) Vocabulary: Classroom vocabulary

+student online pen teacher english school pencil book notebook class

+#### b) Expressions: Asking for opinions with 'how'

+Watch the video and study the language.

+<video class="ets-vp " width="640" height="360" playsinline="playsinline" preload="none" src="https://cns2.ef-cdn.com/Juno/11/12/17/v/111217/GE_1.2.1_v3.mp4" style="text-size-adjust: auto !important; user-select: auto;"></video>

-[CARLOS] Good morning.
+> [CARLOS] Good morning.
-[JOAN] Good morning, Carlos.
+> [JOAN] Good morning, Carlos.
 How are you?
-[CARLOS] I’m good.
+> [CARLOS] I’m good.
 How are you, Joan?
-[JOAN] Fine, thanks.
+> [JOAN] Fine, thanks.
-[JOAN] How’s your class?
+> [JOAN] How’s your class?
-[CARLOS] Uh, it’s good.
+> [CARLOS] Uh, it’s good.
 The teacher’s great.
-[JOAN] How many students are in the class?
+> [JOAN] How many students are in the class?
-[CARLOS] There are eight students.
+> [CARLOS] There are eight students.
-[JOAN] Okay.
+> [JOAN] Okay.
-[JOAN] Well, good luck.
+> [JOAN] Well, good luck.

+Asking for opinions with 'how'

+Use how is or how are to ask for someone's opinion.
+Use the contraction how's for how is.

+How's your class?
+How's your class?

+How's your teacher?
+How's your teacher?

+How are your classes?
+How are your classes?

+How are your teachers?
+How are your teachers?

+Answers can be positive, neutral or negative.

+Positive

+A: How's your teacher?
+How's your teacher?

+B: She's good.
+She's good.

+​

+A: How are your classes?
+How are your classes?

+B: They're great!
+They're great!

+ Neutral

+A: How's your teacher?
+How's your teacher?

+B: He's OK.
+He's OK.

+​

+A: How are your classes?
+How are your classes?

+B: They're so-so.
+They're so-so.

+Negative

+A: How's your teacher?
+How's your teacher?

+B: He's bad.
+He's bad.

+​

+A: How are your classes?
+How are your classes?

+B: They're terrible!
+They're terrible!

+Two students, Ella and Joe, are talking about their classes.
+Listen to the audio.
+Select the correct answer.

+> A: Good morning.
+Joe
+>
+> B: Hi.Allen
+>
+> A: How are you?
+>
+> B: I'm fine.
+Thanks, but I'm busy.
+And you?
+>
+> A: I'm good.
+How's your english class?
+>
+> B: It's great.
+>
+> A: And how's your teacher?
+>
+> B: She's good.
+Her name is Miss Kelly.
+How are your classes?
+>
+> A: They're okay.
+Well, see you later.
+>
+> B: See you later.

+- - How's your teacher?
+  - He's OK.
+- - How's your class?
+  - It's so-so.
+- - How are your classes?
+  - They're great!
+- - How are you?
+  - I'm fine, thanks.

+#### c) Final Task: Talking about your class

+```
+A: Hi, how are you?
+B: I'm fine, and you?
+A: I'm good, thanks.
+How's your english class?
+B: It's good.
+How's your English class?
+A: My english class is great.
+B: How's your teacher?
+A: She's good. bye.
+B: Goodbye.
 ```

 ```